rse/stmux/README.md

 }
 ```

-In case of a build-time error in the frontend user interface (SV), the
+In case of a build-time error in the frontend user interface (UI), the
 result might be similar to the following one:

 ![stmux example](etc/screenshot2.png)